megan-grug/Scotch-Funeral-Web/README.md

 *Bootstrap*:

-The navbar and iconbar (including the 'music' dropdown) were adapted from examples on the Bootstrap website.
+The navbar and iconbar (including the 'music' dropdown menu) were adapted from examples on the Bootstrap website.

 *Coding Journey*:

 Tutorial and code 'Slide-In Overlay Hover Effect (HTML & CSS)' by user Coding Journey on Youtube https://www.youtube.com/watch?v=l0jLhFEzvJo
 Used to create the sliding hover effects on the 'About' and 'Music' pages.

+*W3 Schools*:

+I used their 'How To' on 'How To Create a Responsive Sidebar' at https://www.w3schools.com/howto/howto_css_sidebar_responsive.asp as a starting point for creating my responsive side iconbar.

 **Media Credits**